Look at your rent. Can you move somewhere cheaper? Or get an extra person in to share the rent?

 Heating & electricity bills

 Shop around for a cheap deal on your phone.
 If you are taking out a contract on the latest smart phone, you will normally be tied to this for 2 years.
 Include this cost in your monthly budget and work out if you can honestly afford it.
 If you are topping up a pay-as-you-go phone with £10 a month or more, look out for sim only, contracts that can be cancelled at a months notice.
 Often these types of contracts will give you more call time, texts and data allowance than topping up.
+For more information please consult our Mobile phone guide for students (pdf; 32kb)

 Apply for a student bank account with an interest-free overdraft.
 Use this for emergencies and try to pay it off by working in vacations.
 When you graduate the interest-free facility ceases.
 Stay within your authorised overdraft or you will be charged high fees.
 Money Saving Expert and other price comparison websites will help you find the best deal.